xiaosu-zhu/Aurora.Music/Documentation/Extension Development.md

 NOTE: the use of `uap3:Properties` is explained in LINK TO ANOTHER, this is a declaration of your extension's features.

-By using AppService, you should also declare it, this time you can add it in the manifest manager:
+Before using AppService, you should also declare it, this time you can add it in the manifest manager:

+In order to deploy the app service, you need a background task, so you can add a `.winmd` runtime component to do it.
+The full description and tutorial is posted on [Create and consume an app service][2].

+## Handle Request and Send Response ##

   [1]: https://docs.microsoft.com/en-us/windows/uwp/launch-resume/extend-your-app-with-services-extensions-packages